BenzVV/Ghostbustersviper/README.md

 Fivem Ready

 Drag and drop into Resources

-Add "start aqv" to your server.cfg
+Add "start dodgeviperghostbusters" to your server.cfg

-Done enjoy your fallout aqv
+Done enjoy your Ghostbusters viper

 INCLUDES ALL FILES

 stream